emanresupdjs/hf-commandermode/README.md

 **Feel free to change and republish it**

 Known bugs/problems:
   Sometimes Accidentally change commander player object's forward vector (or rotation idk) which is fatal.
-  Bots are unable to melee attack.
   Form line algorithm is shit.
   Commander player have to fire in order to get commander player's aiming forward vector.

+How to update:
+  Download latest release.
+  Replace the old *root folder*/BepInEx/plugins/DemoMod/DemoMod.dll with the new one.
+  Restart server.

 ----------- installation guide(Windows/Linux)